michaeltang85/mt-design/README.md

 # MT Design Website

 This project is a front-end design for some mockup website. \
-The UI Components are built using React and TailwindCss. \
+The UI Components are built using React and TailWindCSS for styling components. \
-All Components are modular and responsive.  \
+All Components are modular and responsive.  \ \
 Deployed using Heroku (https://mt-design.herokuapp.com/)